muhammad-fiaz/NextMage/README.md

 docker run -e APP_ID=<app-id> -e PRIVATE_KEY=<pem-value> nextmage
 ```

+> This Project need Gemini API Key You can Get it at Google AI Studio

 ## Contributing

 If you have suggestions for how next mage could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.